PI-Navarro-Pinero/back-end/README.md

 ## Environment

 The project needs a working `.env` file to be able to start.
-There is a default file named 'env.example' which you can use as an example.
+There is a default file named '`env.example`' which you can use as an example.
 So you can create your environment file for development with:

 ```bash
 cp env.example .env
 ```

+## Weaponry

+The project also needs a `weapons.yaml` file that contains all the available weapons.
+The [Dockerfile](Dockerfile) automaticaly copies the [`weapons.example.yaml`](weapons.example.yaml) to the container, so if you want to add a new weapon, add it to the file.

 ## Running service